About Our Food Pantry

 has the resources they need most

-We take pride in working with local suppliers to stock our food pantry, providing locally raised and processed meat, produce from our Community Gardens, and Colorado Proud products.
-Everyone deserves quality and healthy food!
+We take pride in working with local suppliers to stock our food pantry, providing locally raised and processed meat and produce from our Community Gardens.
+Everyone deserves healthy food!

-We also welcome donations of shelf-stable, non-expired, high-quality food items.
+We also welcome donations of shelf-stable, non-expired, healthy food items.

 3 days’ worth of food